 What is WebRTC?

-WebRTC was released by Google in May 2011 as an open-source, browser-based real-time communication project.
-The WebRTC project started in May 2010 when Google bought Global IP Solutions (GIPS), which developed many of the first components of the project.
+WebRTC was released by Google as an open-source, browser-based real-time communication project.
+The WebRTC project started when Google bought Global IP Solutions (GIPS), which developed many of the first components of the project.

 WebRTC allows real-time communication across different browsers and even applications with the use of application programming interfaces, or APIs.
 This eliminates the need for any third-party application or plugin installations.